Deep Learning Intermediate ⏱ 35 min deep learningneural networksfast.aigradient descentPyTorchReLUJeremy Howardlearning scienceAI education

 Learning Rate: Why Size Matters

-Gradient interpretation in units: Howard makes a point that experienced ML engineers often skip: the gradient is in units of (loss units / parameter units).
-If your "Fare" column is in dollars and the loss is in squared probability-of-survival, the raw gradient magnitude is not directly comparable across columns.
-This motivates normalisation — covered in the Titanic spreadsheet section below.
+Gradient interpretation in units: Howard makes a point experienced engineers often skip — the gradient is in units of (loss units / parameter units).
+If your "Fare" column is in dollars and the loss is in squared probability-of-survival, the raw gradient magnitude is not comparable across columns.
+This motivates normalisation.

 Step 5 — Why Quadratics Are Not Enough

 Having established the full gradient descent loop, Howard pivots to the expressiveness problem.
 A quadratic can model one hump.
-Real-world mappings — image pixels to class labels, text tokens to sentiment — require functions of effectively arbitrary complexity.
-You could try higher-degree polynomials, but they are numerically unstable and hard to control.
+Real-world mappings — image pixels to class labels, text tokens to sentiment scores — require functions of effectively arbitrary complexity.
+Higher-degree polynomials are numerically unstable.
+What's needed is a simple building block that can be composed into arbitrarily complex functions.

 Step 6 — The Rectified Linear Unit (ReLU)